Keeping records and reporting in temporary storage

 - TIR Carnet: copy of voucher (volet) no. 2 of the TIR carnet with attachments, if any

-- Entry Summary Declaration / Summary Declaration: a reference to the MRN number and the goods item number in the records is sufficient.
+- Entry Summary Declaration / Summary Declaration: MRN and goods item number of the entry summary declaration

 Removal from a the warehouse

 - Import or special procedure: decision on release for import or special procedure, release message or some other document for release confirmed by Customs

 - T1 transit: The transit MRN number in the stock records is a sufficient.
 However, Customs recommends that you attach a copy of an accompanying document to the stock records, along with any itemisations on goods.